KotlinCS 124 LogoJava

 However: You will not be able to use AI on your CS 124 quizzes.
 And using AI to complete projects in other courses might be cheating, depending on the course policies.

-4. Will I still learn manual programming in CS 124?
+4. Will I still learn classical programming in CS 124?

-4. Will I still learn manual programming in CS 124?
+4. Will I still learn classical programming in CS 124?

 Yes!
 Our weekly quizzes will continue to ensure that you learn how to write simple programs without AI assistance.